Raymundv/DiffEqFlux.jl/docs/src/examples/neural_ode.md

 rng = MersenneTwister(99)

 #Depending on the number of variables of the model, we define the initial condition in u0
-#i.e u0 identifies the initial conditions for all the variables of the model being work out:
+u0 = Float32[2.0; 0.0] #Adapt accordingly to the number of variables of the model being solved datasize = 30
-u0 = Float32[2.0; 0.0]
-datasize = 30
 tspan = (0.0f0, 1.5f0)
 tsteps = range(tspan[1], tspan[2]; length = datasize)